MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/set-up-multilingual-pva-bot.md

 ## Prerequisites

 - You must install Bot Framework Composer locally on the computer that you'll use to configure the multilingual bot.
 - Your bot must be registered in the Azure app registration page.
 Note the application ID.
-More information: [Create an app registration](/azure/digital-twins/how-to-create-app-registration-portal#create-the-registration)
+Learn more in [Create an app registration](/azure/digital-twins/how-to-create-app-registration-portal#create-the-registration)

 ## Create a bot in Copilot Studio